Welcome to her world.

 Another particularity is her voice; or more accurately, her voices

 .
-Not only does she have a remarkable voice range, she is known for using multiple parallel voice tracks
+Not only can she adapt her voice timbre to a variety of moods, she is also known for using multiple parallel voice tracks

 , creating one-woman choruses that reinforce the immersion.
 Her lyrics − or those of people who write for her − often revolve around the beauty and power of nature, the celebration of life, and mystical tales.